University of Reading cookie policy

 Academic qualifications

-• University for Foreigners of Siena (Italy), MSc in Teaching Italian Language to Adults
+• MSc in Teaching Italian Language to Adults (University for Foreigners of Siena, Italy)

-• International House, Rome (Italy), Teacher Training Diploma to teach Italian to foreign students Institute Cervantes, London, Teacher Training Diploma to teach Spanish to Adults
+• Teacher Training Diploma to teach Italian to foreign students (International House, Rome, Italy)

-• University of Poznan, PgDip in audio visual translation for the Cinema and Performing Arts International House London, Certificate in English Language Teaching to Adults (CELTA)
+• International House London, Certificate in English Language Teaching to Adults (CELTA) – awarded by Cambridge University

 Professional bodies/affiliations